 For North Koreans, the war never really ended.
-Five million people lost their lives in the conflict and much of the country was utterly destroyed by US aircrews.
-The US bombing campaign continues to serve as the foundation for the widely publicised militarism, paranoia and hatred of the United States for which the isolated country is infamous for today.
+Five million people lost their lives in the conflict, and much of the country was utterly destroyed by US aircrews.
+The bombing campaign continues to serve as the foundation for the widely publicised militarism, paranoia and hatred of the United States for which the isolated country is infamous today.

 Civilians become collateral damage

 During the first half of the twentieth century, the bombing of civilians morphed from unthinkable war crime to a norm of military combat.
-Aerial bombardment of civilian centres did occur during WWI, albeit on a very small scale.
-The world got its first taste of civilian bombing in the modern sense throughout the 1920s and 1930s in places including Iraq and Guernica.
+Aerial bombardment of civilian centres did occur during WWI, albeit on a very small scale, but the world got its first real taste of civilian bombing throughout the 1920s and 1930s in places including Iraq and Guernica.

-The practice remained controversial at the onset of WWII but prominent leaders including Winston Churchill – who had ordered the bombing of Iraq in the 1920s – became gradually convinced that the bombing of urban centres, and the likelihood of a high civilian death toll, was a fact of modern war.
-Under the guise of Arthur Harris (aka Bomber Harris), Britain’s Royal Air Force led a series of bombing campaigns against European cities.
-American air crews went on to play a prominent role in these campaigns following their entry into the war.
+The practice remained controversial at the onset of WWII, but prominent leaders including Winston Churchill – who had ordered the bombing of Iraq in the 1920s – became gradually convinced that the bombing of urban centres, and the likelihood of a high civilian death toll, was inevitable in modern war.
+Guided by Arthur Harris (aka Bomber Harris), Britain’s Royal Air Force led a series of bombing campaigns over Europe.
+They were soon joined by the Americans.

 The Korean situation